Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Preliminaries: curves

 \begin{eg} The lines in $\mathbb{CP}^2$ and the smooth fibers of a surface bundle over a surface are free. \end{eg}

-If an immersed surface $S$ has $n$ points of self-intersection, all of which are positive transverse double points, then $S$ is said to have $n$ nodes.
-An immersed surface $S$ is said to have $n$ nodes if an arbitrarily small perturbation of $S$ has $n$ nodes.
+If an immersed surface $S$ has $n$ points of self-intersection, all of which are positive transverse double points, then $S$ is said to have $n$ \textit{nodes}.
+An immersed surface $S$ is said to have $n$ nodes if some arbitrarily small perturbation of $S$ has $n$ nodes.
+This notion is referred to as having $\delta$-invariant $n$ in some contexts in algebraic geometry.

 \begin{eg} Let $(X,J)$ be an almost complex 4-manifold and $C \subset X$ be an immersed pseudoholomorphic curve of genus $g$ with $n$ nodes.
 Let $u: \Sigma \lra X$ be a pseudoholomorphic parameterization of $C$.
-It follows from the proof of Proposition \ref{CurveMS_prp} that $C$ is free if
+It follows from the proof of Proposition \ref{CurveMS_prp} in Appendix~\ref{CurveMS_sec} that $C$ is free~if

-Therefore, if $C$ has self-intersection number at least $2g + 2n$, it is free. \end{eg}
+This and the Adjunction Inequality \cite[Theorem~2.6.4]{MS} imply that if $C$ has self-intersection number at least $2g + 2n$, then it is free. \end{eg}

+Proposition \ref{CurveMS_prp} shows that a pseudoholomorphic curve in an almost complex 4-manifold with sufficiently large Maslov index admits many deformations.
+Lemma~\ref{boundary_conditions_lmm} below shows that boundary conditions can be chosen to make the Maslov index arbitrarily large.